粒神 / TSUBUTSUMI

 With no boundaries between heavens and earth.

-or to the ocean itself, while Yamatsumi is a mountain god or spirit.
+Wadatsumi refers to a sea god, a sea spirit, or even the sea itself, while Yamatsumi means a mountain god or spirit.

 *Shoji sliding doors, used for inside partitions, consist of translucent washi paper, stretched across thin horizontal and vertical cross pieces set in a wooden frame.
 My old home in Nara, letting in natural sunlight from the garden, allowed for that brightening effect through the shoji.